Skip to main content

 What Do Medical Assistants Do?

-If a medical assistant is working in a small, specialized office like a family practice, their day-to-day job will look different from someone who works in a larger setting.
-Their specific tasks may depend on a number of different factors!
-However, their purpose as someone who helps the medical office run smoothly stays the same.
+As a medical assistant, you can expect to have a blend of both clinical and administrative responsibilities.
+The exact blend will depend on a variety of factors, including the type and size of medical facility, your experience level, and any certifications or special training you’ve completed.
+For example, if a medical assistant is working in a small, specialized office like a family practice, their day-to-day job will look different from someone who works in a larger setting.
+Although their specific tasks may vary, their purpose as someone who helps the medical office run smoothly and ensures positive patient experiences remains the same.
+Let’s explore some of these responsibilities further so you have a good idea of what this career entails.

 • Assisting a physician during an exam or procedure

-• Preparing and administering some medications under the supervision of a physician
+• Preparing and administering medications under the supervision of a physician

 • Explaining and instructing patients on care plans